stanford-assu/petition-app/README.md

 - Do we want to restict who can sign what type of petition?
 - Should there be different types of petitions?
 - Prevent people from editing after N signatures

+# Copyright assigned to the Associated Students of Stanford University, licensed publically under the GPLv2.